 Reason #1: You don’t have enough experience working with clients or haven’t delivered strong enough results (yet)

 Fix-It Tip #1: Keep honing your skills and gaining more experience working with clients.
-The math is pretty simple: The more people you work with, the better you’ll be at what you do, the better results your clients will get, and the more you’ll easily be able to charge.
+The math is pretty simple: The more people you work with, the better you’ll be at what you do, the better results your clients will get, and the more you’ll easily be able to charge higher rates.

 Reason #2: You don’t write strong enough copy